MapServer/MapServer/.github/ISSUE_TEMPLATE.md

 ## Expected behavior and actual behavior.

-For example (please modify !!!): I expected the following request to work ( provide as a .zip attachment the request, minimum mapfile and dataset(s) to reproduce the issue) and it returns an error message instead.
+For example (please modify !!!): I expected the following request to work (paste request) and it returns an error message instead (paste error).

 ## Steps to reproduce the problem.

-For example (please modify !!!): "mapserver -nh QUERY_STRING='map=test.map&...'"
+For example (please modify !!!): "mapserv -nh QUERY_STRING='map=test.map&...'"

+## Attach simple test case

+Please create a .zip file that contains:
+ - small .map file
+ - data
+ - commands.txt (containing commands to reproduce your problem such as shp2img, mapserv, etc.

 ## Operating system

 For example (please modify !!!): Ubuntu 16.04 64 bit

-## Mapserver version and provenance
+## MapServer version and installation method

 For example (please modify !!!): the 7.6.1 version from ubuntugis-unstable PPA